How Does First Tutors: Music Work?

 Step 4: Your selected teachers will be contacted and asked to accept or reply to your request for music lessons.
 You can read their responses and ask them further questions through your member's area.
 Once your music teacher has accepted, you can confirm your choice before payment.
 In the background, we'll be asking your tutor for references and proof of identity.

 Step 5: Pay £7.99 online for the release of your chosen teacher's contact details along with their references.
-At this point your teacher will also be sent your contact details.
 Happy playing!

 If you have a question, or are unsure, please contact us using our support form and we will guide you through the process.